sanskrit/raw_etexts_english/blogs/manasataramgini/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 +++
-title = "The apparition of the Scottishxa0surgeon"
+title = "The apparition of the Scottish surgeon"

 +++
 On a late summer evening, at the twilight hour, Somakhya accompanied by